SuperViz/meet-in-matter-public/README.md

 # Meet-in-Matter -  Meetings Inside Matterport Tours Demo

-https://meetinmatter.com is an open-source demo created by SuperViz that showcases the potential of integrating SuperViz's collaboration and communication tools into Matterport tours.
+https://meetinmatter.com is an open-source demo created by SuperViz that showcases the potential of integrating **[SuperViz](https://superviz.com/)**'s collaboration and communication tools into Matterport tours.
 With Meet-in-Matter, you can conduct free 60-minute meetings directly inside your Matterport tours, enhancing collaboration and communication in immersive 3D environments.

 ## **Requirements**